Krabčice: History

 The first written mention of Krabčice is from 1226, when Matěj and Václav Nemoj from the Vršovci family gave the land to the monastery in Doksany.
 However, it was taken away from Doksany by Emperor Sigismund in order to assign it as a pledge to the Lords Rous of Svinov.
 At the end of the 16th century, it was purchased by William of Rosenberg.
 Then it was acquired by the Lobkowicz family, who owned it until 1850.

 Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Evangelic church is a Pseudo-Renaissance building from 1885.
+The main landmark of Krabčice is the Evangelic church.
+It was built in the neo-Renaissance style in 1885, when it replaced a church from 1790.